NanoVNA-Saver/nanovna-saver/README.md

 Copyright 2019, 2020 Rune B. Broberg

+## Changes in this fork
+This fork adds support for the saa2, a vna loosely based on the original nanovna with frequency range up to 3Ghz.

 ## Introduction
 This software connects to a NanoVNA and extracts the data for display on a computer, and for saving to Touchstone files.